 Tulips are brilliantly colored harbingers of spring.
 They can vary greatly in not only color, but also size, form, and bloom time.
 For instance, if you want a later blooming tulip, try growing some lily flowered tulip varieties.
 What are lily flowered tulips?
 As the name suggests, they are tulips with lily-like blooms.
 Read on to learn more lily flowered tulip info.

 What are Lily Flowered Tulips?

-The goblet shaped blooms have pointed outward arching petals that come in a variety of hues from white to pink, red, yellow and even purple.
+The goblet shaped blooms have pointed outward arching petals that come in a variety of hues from white to pink, red, yellow, and even purple.
 Some cultivars have feathered or edged petals with contrasting colors.
-They grow to about 20-30 inches (51-76 cm.) in height.
+They grow to about 20 to 30 inches (51-76 cm.) in height.
 The lovely blossoms are particularly long lasting and make excellent cut flowers.

 Additional Lily Flowered Tulip Info

 When growing lily flowered tulips, bulbs should be planted in the fall.
 Plant the bulbs in an area of full sun in fertile, well-draining soil in regions with cool winters and dry summers.
-Because the stems of lily tulips are so fragile, plant them in an area that is protected from winds.
-Lily flowered tulips can be grown in USDA zones 4-7.
+Since the stems of lily tulips are so fragile, plant them in an area that is protected from winds.
+Lily flowered tulips can be grown in USDA zones 4 to 7.

-For best effect, plant lily flowered tulips in grouping of about 10-15 bulbs.
-They look beautiful amongst other later spring bloomers in the garden, on their own in containers or even indoors as a forced bulb for winter blooming.
+For best effect, plant lily flowered tulips in grouping of about 10 to 15 bulbs.
+They look beautiful amongst other later spring bloomers in the garden, on their own in containers, or even indoors as a forced bulb for winter blooming.